The Basics of Construction Accounting

 CFMA’s Basics of Constructing Accounting is now new and improved, featuring up-to-date information, a user-friendly design, and many added benefits!
 The Basics of Construction Accounting Workshop is designed for accounting professionals new to the construction industry as well as non-accounting construction industry professionals who want or need a better understanding of construction accounting processes, construction cost management systems, job costs and job cost reporting, the WIP, and the most important elements of a contractor's financial statements.
 This one-day class presents an introduction to the key processes that make construction accounting unique.

-This is a group-live course at the Introductory level.
-No prerequisties or advance preparation required.
+This is a group-live program at the Basic level.
+No prerequisites or advance preparation required.

 Upon completing this one-day workshop, you will be able to: